myasul/matt.y/content/static-pages/home/index.md

 type: "home"
 featured: "./images/matt-cartoon.png"
 ---
-I&apos;m a software developer based in the Philippines.
-I'm currently working at <a href='https://okrasolar.com' target="_blank" rel='noreferrer'>Okra Solar</a>, tackling software problems one cup of coffee at a time.
-I also occassionaly write work and life stuff!
+I&apos;m a software developer based in New Zealand.
+I'm currently working at <a href='https://pushpay.com' target="_blank" rel='noreferrer'>Pushpay</a>, tackling software problems one cup of coffee at a time.
+Welcome to my personal blog!